lcp Skip to Main Content

 "Lean Side Effects" title above list of lean side effects illustrated with the relevant icons

-Codeine is a prescription opioid used for its sedative effects and for relieving pain.
+Lean contains prescription opioids that are used for their sedative effects and for relieving pain.

 Promethazine, another main component of lean, can also cause sedation and impaired motor skills.